adossantos-jr/spatial-fishing-risk-mapper/README.md

 ```
 To better understand working directories in R, a comprehensive guide can be found [here](https://intro2r.com/work-d.html).
 ##### Data structure and importing
-This routine requires two simple data frames: a vulnerability classification matrix and a species matrix.
-Both are .csv (comma-separated values) files.
-If you use software such as Microsoft Excel or Google Sheets to create your data frames, remember to convert them to a .csv file before importing to R. The data frames are:
+This routine requires two simple data files: a vulnerability classification file and a species by sites file.
+Both must be .csv (comma-separated values) files.
+If you use software such as Microsoft Excel or Google Sheets to create your data frames, remember to convert them to .csv file before importing to R. The data frames are:

-*The vulnerability classsification matrix* - The vulnerability classification matrix must contain two columns: a species column and a vulnerability category column, assigning a respective vulnerability category for each species.
+*The vulnerability classsification data* - The vulnerability classification data must contain two columns: a species column and a vulnerability category column, assigning a respective vulnerability category for each species.
 Species must be assigned one of three vulnerability categories: 'Low', 'Moderate' and 'High', since it is based on PSA (check the resources for more information).
 Due to the way that high-risk areas are defined, this can also be a binary classification of 'Low' and 'High' (If using IUCN Red List categories, for example, threatened species (>=VU) can be 'High', and non-threatened species can be 'Low').
 For a template, see the test data (`test_vulnerability_class.csv`).
 Importing the vulnerabilibty category data is done in this section (line 10):
 ```
 vuln_df = read.csv('test_vulnerability_class.csv')